GiorgosSimos/MedicalIncidentRecordingApp/README.md

 # 📜 Hippocrate's Journal

 A mobile Android application built with Java to assist medical professionals in recording and managing patient medical incidents.
 The app provides a user-friendly interface for securely registering, searching, updating, and deleting patient incident records.
 All data is stored and retrieved in real-time using Firebase Authentication and Firebase Realtime Database.
-The app is named after Hippocrates, an ancient Greek physician and philoshopher, considered to be the "Father of Medicine".
+Named after Hippocrates, an ancient Greek physician and philoshopher, considered to be the "Father of Medicine".

 > 🎓 Developed during my MSc in Informatics as a demonstration of mobile app development, Firebase integration, and patient-centric data management.